dappcoder/hello-swirld/README.md

 ```

 ## Configure this Project
-You only need to change the sdk.dir property to refer to the path of your sdk installation (the directory path where you found the config.txt file).
+You only need to change the swirlds.sdk property to refer to the path of your SDK installation (the directory path where you found the config.txt file).
 The default is:
 ```
 <swirlds.sdk>/home/swirlds/sdk</swirlds.sdk>